 - Vehicular accidents

 These types of accidents and others often cause serious back injuries.
 While back sprains and strains may heal up without permanent impairment, work-related injuries to your back often result in herniated discs, lumbar and thoracic fractures, and other spinal injuries.

 While not all back injuries cause permanent impairment, spinal injuries often do.
 These injuries may also require you to undergo surgery to recover.
 When you need surgery as a result of a back injury, you will very likely end up with some form of permanent impairment.

 How do doctors determine my PPD rating for my back injury?

 Your authorized treating physician should give you a permanent partial disability rating.
 This rating will be a percentage rating to state the amount of your permanent impairment.

 In some states, doctors decide the rating on their own.
 But, in Georgia, doctors cannot just assign any number that they want when they give you a rating.

 Georgia law requires doctors to use a book that is published by the American Medical Association.
 This book is called The Guides to the Evaluation of Permanent Impairment.
 Georgia law currently requires doctors to use the 5th edition of this book.

 The primary part of the AMA Guides that cover back injuries is Chapter 15, “The Spine”.
-Your doctor will probably use this chapter to determine your back injury PPD rating.
+Your doctor should use this chapter to determine your back injury PPD rating.